 The Israel-Palestine conflict dates back to the end of the nineteenth century, with the birth of major nationalist movements among the Jews and the Arabs.
-Palestine, a region of the Middle East, was then controlled by the British Empire.
+Palestine, a region in the Middle East, was then under the control of the British Empire.
+The Balfour Declaration issued by the British government in 1917 announced support for โthe establishment in Palestine of a national home for the Jewish people.โ

 Tensions erupted between both communities as the migration of Jews continued during the period of Anti-Semitism in Germany and Austria.
 Even as Hitler massacred millions of Jews in concentration camps, the cry for a Jewish homeland in Palestine began to take shape.

-Background to the Israel-Palestine Conflict
+Background for the Israel-Palestine Conflict

+In 1947, with the culmination of World War II, the United Nations General Assemblyย adopted Resolution 181, known as the Partition Plan, which sought to divide Palestine into an Arab state, a Jewish state, and the City of Jerusalem.
 Six months later, in May 1948, neighbouring Arab states, under the banner of the Arab League(the coalition of Muslim nations of Egypt, Iraq, Jordan, Lebanon, Saudi Arabia and Syria), rejected the U.N. plan for Palestinian partition.

 On May 14, 1948, the State of Israel was created, sparking the first Arab-Israeli War.
-The war ended in 1949 with Israel’s victory, and the territory was divided into 3 parts: the State of Israel, the West Bank (of the Jordan River), and the Gaza Strip.
+The war ended in 1949 with Israelโs victory, and the territory was divided into 3 parts: the State of Israel, the West Bank (of the Jordan River), and the Gaza Strip.
+The conflict gave rise to tensions in the region, particularly between Israel and the Arab League.
+Through the 1950s, Jordan and Egypt supported the Palestinian Fedayeen militant cross-border attacks in Israel.

 In June 1967, following a series of manoeuvres by Abdel Gamal Nasser, the then-Egyptian President, Israel preemptively attacked Egyptian and Syrian forces, leading to the Six-Day War.
+After the war, Israel gained control over Egypt’s Sinai Peninsula and Gaza Strip, the West Bank, East Jerusalem from Jordan, and the Golan Heights from Syria.

 Six years later, in 1973, Egypt and Syria launched a surprise two-front attack on Israel to regain their lost territories.
 The war began on the day of fasting in Judaism, known as Yom Kippur.
 However, the war did not result in a significant gain for the countries involved.